Girls Who Code

 The Journal of Emerging Investigators (JEI) “provides young science enthusiasts the opportunity to receive feedback from PhD-level scientists and experience the process of peer review.”

 The Journal is an excellent source for students, teachers, and families to keep up with STEM and STEAM.

 MassBioEd Foundation has a wealth of resources and programs for educators, students, and families working or interested in life sciences.
 See what’s in store here.

 For many, the path to Agricultural and Environmental Sciences begins with GroundWork Somerville.
 See how it can all start for you.

 Scholarship and Internship Resources:

 Council of the Great City Schools, the nation’s voice for urban education, offers scholarship opportunities for The CGCS-Bernard Harris Scholarship Program.
-Application process now closed.
-Check back in early 2022.
+Application process now open.
+Applications due online May 6, 2022.

 The Boston Society of Civil Engineers Section (BSCES) offers civil engineering contests and scholarships plus lots more for students to learn, grow, and succeed.

 You can find a host of Aviation Scholarships and more here.
 Deadlines approaching.

 DESE and STEM Advanced Placement Access Opportunity: